Stan Hack: Personal life and post-career

-He later became a restaurant manager, with his second wife Gwen, and died at age 70 in Dixon, Illinois.
+He later became a restaurant manager, with his second wife Gwen, and died at age 70 in Dixon, Illinois in 1979 after an extended illness.
 His first wife Dorothy Weisel Hack was a prominent amateur tennis player.
 He is buried in Grand Detour Cemetery in Grand Detour, Illinois.
 Stan had two sons with Gwen: Stanford Hack and David Hack.
 David had two sons with his first wife, Diane: Michael and Robert Hack, then a son and daughter with his second wife, Deb: Steven and Rebecca.